aqbased/Disney-Vacation-Planner-Back-End/README.md

 ## Planning Story

 For the back end, I needed to create a new resource(trips) to link to my user.
 I created routes for each trip path and then linked them to the user.
 Starting the front end side of this project was a blast.
 The first thing I needed to take care of was setting up the authentication for a new user.
 After that my plan was to start implementing the user's "trips" into the client.
 I started off with all the CRUD actions for them and added forms to go along with them.
 Finally I wanted to implement a subdocument to be created by the user also.
 With that part of the project happening I also implemented a carousel with 2 seperate images on each slide for a user's trip and event info to to act as a caption for.
+My main problem solving strategy was to break and fix my code over and over for a good 10-20 minutes.
+I would then search our main project repo's issue queu and google for any help.
+If all of the above fails I had the help of my instructors or fellow classmates to help tag-team the problem.

 ### User Stories